 Suppose you are earning 3000 (replace it with your real monthly income) bucks today.
 I am sure you would like to give support to your family for at least ten years in your absence.

-It is generally said that you need to opt of 12 times of your current annual earnings.
+It is generally said that you need to opt for 12 times your current annual earnings.
 So, if your current monthly income is 3000, your yearly income is 36000.
 So, you need to opt for 4,32,000

 While reaching this figure you need to replace 3000 with your real income.